 What's in a name?

 "Red Bourbon Honey" Quite simply my favourite coffee (but don't tell the others!)
 It's hard not to be swayed into an auto-suggested flavour expectation by this seductive, rather poetic sounding name.
-In actual fact though it is a blend of scientific, botanical & agro-industrial process terminology!
+Although, in actual fact it is a blend of scientific, botanical & agro-industrial process terminology!

 The Red refers to the outer skin of the coffee cherry.
-In this variety, Red Bourbon, a certain shade of red is a sign of peak ripeness.
+In this variety, Red Bourbon, a certain shade of red, a beautiful rich Burgundy is a sign of peak ripeness.
 Whether gauged by the incredible precision of the human eye or the mechanical exactitude of the Brix meter, we are aiming for maximum sugar content.
 It's a waiting game.
 Patiently letting Nature take its course.
-Only picking the cherry when it has reached its full potential & before it goes over.
+Only picking the cherry when it has reached its full potential and before it goes over.
 It's not an easy task when you can find every stage of fruition on a single node of the stem.
-You can come across everything from flower to green cherry to under-ripe & occasionally over-ripe on every stem of every bush.
+You can come across everything from flower to green cherry to under-ripe and occasionally over-ripe on every stem of every bush.

 It is thought that a new strain of the Coffea Arabica sprung forth here, a Cultivar (note: not a Variety) that, as if to proclaim its supremacy over the proletarian sounding 'Typica', it became known henceforth as 'Bourbon'.
 Along with this regal mantle came certain responsibilities, such as the ability to deliver sweetness in the face of bitterness.